cnpryer/huak/README.md

 In each phase you'll be able to:

-- PoC: Clone the repository and build the build the release with `cargo build --release`
+- PoC: Clone the repository and build the release with `cargo build --release`
 - 0.1.0: Install with `cargo install huak`
 - Future plans include
   - `brew install huak`